-- Step 1: Go to the CUNY portal at www.cuny.edu and select eSIMS. - Step 2: The York College eSIMS homepage will open, welcoming you to York College eSIMS.
-If you have active stops, a STOP NOTICE will open and you may not be able to continue with registration.
-To view your stops, select view stop details. - Step 3: If no stops exist, you will be able to continue and select Registration then Fall 2011. - Step 4: To ADD classes, enter the 4-digit course code for each class in the numbered boxes and then select Add.
+Step 1: Go to the CUNY portal at www.cuny.edu and select eSIMS.

+Step 2: The York College eSIMS homepage will open, welcoming you to York College eSIMS.
+If you have active stops, a view stop details.

+STOP NOTICE will open and you may not be able to continue with registration.
+To view your stops, select course.

+Step 3: If no stops exist, you will be able to continue and select Registration then Fall 2012.

+Step 4: To ADD classes, enter the 4-digit course code for each class in the numbered boxes and then select Add.
 If the added courses were available, you will receive a message that displays your registered courses.
-If any course you tried to add is unavailable, you will receive a message that displays the problem(s) with the course. - Step 5: To REPLACE a course that was previously added with another course (or different section of the same course), select REPLACE after the course you wish to replace.
-Enter the new 4-digit course code in the REPLACE WITH box.
+If any course you tried to add is unavailable, you will receive a message that displays the problem(s) with the course), select REPLACE after the course you wish to replace.
+Enter the new 4-digit course code in the REPLACE box.
 Review your selection and then click on REPLACE (if correct) or CANCEL (if the change should not be completed).
-If the class is available, your course listing will reflect the change. - Step 6: To DROP a course, select DROP after the course you wish to drop.
-Choose the DROP option only if you do not choose to replace it with another course.
+If the class is available, your course listing will reflect the change.

+Step 5: To REPLACE a course that was previously added with another course (or different section of the same tep 6: To DROP a course, select DROP after the course you wish to drop.
+Choose the DROP option only if you do choose to replace it with another course.
 If the class has been dropped, your course listing will immediately reflect the change.
-Administrative fees may be applied if you drop a class. - Step 7: You can continue to Add, Replace or Drop more classes. - Step 8: It is essential that you sign off your eSIMS account and log out of your CUNY portal account when you have completed your session.
+Administrative fees may be applied if you drop a class.